I am often asked: “Is wood ash good for the garden?”. So, today we’re going to answer that in this post.

 Land application of wood ash: Sift wood ash before using it in your garden.
 This helps remove large charcoal pieces and any active embers.

-Use it to boost the potash content of the soil properties for root vegetables including carrots, parsnips, peas, and beans.
-You can also apply wood ash on top of the soil surface where fruit trees stand including apples, pears, plums, apricots, and cherries.
+Use it to boost the potash content of the soil properties for root crops and vegetables, including carrots, parsnips, peas, and beans.
+You can also apply wood ash on top of the soil surface where fruit trees stand, including apples, pears, plums, apricots, and cherries.
+You don’t need too much ash or large amounts to do this.

 You Might Also Like This: Using Flowers As Natural Pest Control In The Garden